KamilBartosik/OOP_BlackJackGame/README.md

-# Black Jack game created by using oriented object programming
+# Black Jack game created by using oriented object programming (in progress...)
 -------------
 Description will be added in the future...